 Equally important is understanding the people who will interact with your business.
 This includes your target audience along with all their tastes, preferences, and patterns.

-As these areas take time to learn, and over time your business will evolve, be prepared that your branding will evolve as well.
+As these areas take time to learn, and over time your business will evolve, so be prepared that your branding will evolve as well.
 It is an ongoing refinement process, which means change isn’t a mark of failure but of success.

 Discovery Questions